trattner/trattner.github.io/_posts/2019-6-21-relationships-matter.md

 But we can also double back, choosing to lavish precious attention and water on particular plants we've passed.

-The blooming of a flower is a slow transformation, yet once cultivated, it may continue to flourish perenially.
+The blooming of a flower is a slow transformation, yet once cultivated, it may continue to flourish perennially.